|Aktivitets nivå :||Flere aktiviteter - Fotturer - Historieturer - Kultur & Tema reiser (standard)|

 Today has been left free to relax after the trek or explore Cuzco further.
 Again, your leader can help to arrange optional excursions and activities for you. *Hotel Warari / Koyllur / Emperador (or similar)*

 For land only travellers, the trip ends in Cuzco after breakfast today.
-Those who are travelling on the group flights will be taken to Cuzco airport this morning to catch your overnight flight back to London.
+Those who are travelling on the group flights will be taken to Cuzco airport to catch the overnight flight back to London.

 * 5 nights hotels in en suite rooms, 3 nights full-service camping with dining and toilet tents * 4 days point-to-point walking with full porterage * Group normally 4 to 16, plus leader.
 Min. age 16 yrs * Altitude maximum 4200m, average 3050m * 7kg personal weight limit on Inca Trail * Travel by private bus and by train

 All breakfasts, 4 lunches and 3 dinners are included in the price of the tour.
 Peruvian cuisine has developed a reputation for its flavours and originality and it’s well worth trying out a few of the local delicacies.
 Amongst these are ceviche (a spicy dish of seafood or fish marinated in lime juice), lomo saltado (a Peruvian take on a beef stir-fry) and various hearty soups such as the delicious quinoa soup.
 Other dishes include roasted cuy (guinea pig), alpaca steak, and to drink, the national beverage: Pisco Sour.
-The tap water in Peru is not safe to drink; boiled and filtered drinking water is provided on the trek and elsewhere your leader will buy large water containers for you to refill your bottle from for a nomimal charge.
+The tap water in Peru is not safe to drink; boiled and filtered drinking water is provided on the trek and elsewhere your leader will buy large water containers for you to refill your bottle from for a nominal charge.
+From 01 Jan 2018 onwards drinking water is included throughout the holiday.
 Hotel breakfasts are normally simple buffet-style affairs, usually including bread/toast and jam, cereal, sometimes eggs or a cooked dishes, sometimes fruit, tea/coffee and fruit juice.
-Regrettably we can not guarantee that wheat/gluten free products will be available for breakfast in all locations - if you have an intolerance you may wish to bring your own breakfast food.
-Where lunch and dinner is not included in Cuzco/Aguas Calientes we'll visit a variety of cafes and restaurants.
+Regrettably, we cannot guarantee that wheat/gluten-free products will be available for breakfast in all locations - if you have an intolerance you may wish to bring your own breakfast food.
+Where lunch and dinner are not included in Cuzco/Aguas Calientes we'll visit a variety of cafes and restaurants.
 During the Inca Trail (or Moonstone Trek) hearty breakfasts are served and good quality cooked lunches and dinners are provided, and usually consist of soup or a starter, a main course with meat/fish and some form of carbohydrates, followed by a dessert.
 Some snacks between meals are also provided.
 Bed tea/coffee is brought to your tent each morning and juice or hot drinks are provided with all meals during the trek.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.